 Time frame: as written the analyses cover about five years.

+Those are all the data we have.

 ENSO and NAO cycles take 5-7 years and are a known if poorly understood process affecting oysters (disease and predation).
 To really evaluate, we need two cycles , 10-14 years.
 Some of the projects in this paper are only a year old.
 And one, I’m not sure which, did not collect data in year 1 post-plant.
 I know we want guidance now, but I would suggest designing substrate experiments on an appropriate scale, 10’s of acres each?, with a time frame of at least five years in mind.
 Preferably 10-15.

+We can’t do that if the lifecycle of the funding is 15 years and we are supposed to follow an adaptive management framework.
+I wrote about that here

+https://afspubs.onlinelibrary.wiley.com/doi/pdf/10.1002/mcf2.10192

 Not ideal.
 That being said, would it be possible to gather better, more specific data on projects that have occurred.
 I don’t know, but we do have a decent 50-year record of cultching that it might be possible?

+I think this is a great idea.
+FWC staff recommend in their NFWF reports to follow the “Kimbro” guidelines for cultching.
+Ok great.
+But why not go back to the Kimbro reefs built in 2015 or so and see how they are doing 7 years later.
+If they are not performing any better than any other built reef then that might not be a good idea.

 Always willing to discuss any of these comments.

+I can’t thank you enough for your comments and time.
+I will send you a revised copy after I meet with folks next week.

 S

 Stephen P Geiger